Hypothyroidism - Undiagnosed and Treatment Failures

 A few doctors may check a Total T3.
 However, most T3 in the bloodstream is bound by protein and so is not available for use.
 We need to know how much of the T3 is "free" and available.

-Also, a reverse T3 test should be done at the same time as the free T3 test, since the free T3 test measures all free T3, both active and the inactive (reverse) T3.
-If the free T3 level is within normal limits but the reverse T3 is high or on the high end of normal, that usually means that much of the T4 is being converted into unusable reverse T3.
+Also, a reverse T3 test should be done at the same time as the free T3 test, since the total and free T3 tests measure all T3, both the active and the inactive reverse T3.
+If the free T3 level is either low or within the low end of normal limits but the reverse T3 is high or on the high end of normal, that may mean that much of the T4 is being converted into unusable reverse T3.
 At this point the T3 ratio is very important and should be used for figuring out how much of the free T3 is usable.

 Since many doctors do not routinely check the free T3, and some may not be familiar with reverse T3, they may not understand the significance of these tests in diagnosing and treating hypothyroidism.